apache/carbondata/docs/faq.md

 city String)
 ROW FORMAT DELIMITED FIELDS TERMINATED BY ",";
 ```
-Data inside source table as follows:
 ```
 SELECT * FROM source_table;
+id  name    city
 1   jack    beijing
 2   erlu    hangzhou
 3   davi    shenzhen
 ```
 **Scenario 1** :

-Since the column order in carbon table is different from source table, you may get unexpected result when query carbon table.
-This phenomenon is same with insert data into hive table.
-Create carbon table as follows:
+Suppose, the column order in carbon table is different from source table, use script "SELECT * FROM carbon table" to query, will get the column order similar as source table, rather than in carbon table's column order as expected.
 ```
 CREATE TABLE IF NOT EXISTS carbon_table( id String,